 Because PR curves don’t use true negatives anywhere, the AUPRC won’t be “swamped” by a large proportion of true negatives in the data.
 You can use AUPRC on a dataset with 98% negative/2% positive examples, and it will “focus” on how the model handles the 2% positive examples.
 If the model handles the positive examples well, AUPRC will be high.
 If the model does poorly on the positive examples, AUPRC will be low.

 Ironically, AUPRC can often be most useful when its baseline is lowest, because there are many datasets with large numbers of true negatives in which the goal is to handle the small fraction of positives as best as possible.

 What if my model predicts more than two classes?

-You can pretend your task is composed of many different binary classification tasks, and calculate AUPRC for Class A vs. Not Class A, Class B vs. Not Class B, Class C vs. Not Class C…etc.
+If your model predicts multiple classes, then you can pretend your task is composed of many different binary classification tasks, and calculate average precision for Class A vs. Not Class A, Class B vs. Not Class B, Class C vs. Not Class C…etc.